jinnie96/rememberthegrapes/README.md

 3. ```cd``` into ```/react-app``` and install dependencies ```npm install```

-4. Create a .env file based on the .env.example given
+4. Create a .env file based on the .env.example given.

 5. Setup a PostgresSQL user + database:
     ```javascript